terra-campaigns/unsettled/campaigns/Book_01/directory/DuskmeadowFringe/MountainCourt.md

 `=map(this.images, (x) => "![im|200](" + x + ")")`

 Ancient Crown post in the mountains.
-Most of the court is afflicted as beast-bitten, although it is disguised as a cultural aspect.
+Most of the court is afflicted, as if bitten by beasts, although it is disguised as a cultural aspect.
 The Crown hides them, and the local population pretends it is false.
-It depends on the Crown, who starts to despise them.
+It depends on the Crown, which starts to despise them.

 On the full moon, the beast-bitten go to a cavern in the mountain and lock themselves in.